 recommend my book, Writing with

-and Style, that contains more than 60 of the devices discussed
+and Style, Second Edition, that contains all 60 of the

 and many sidebars on style and writing effectiveness.
-Get it from the
+Get a copy from Amazon.com here: Writing

 While you are reading over

 these rhetoric pages or one of the resources above, why not enjoy

 something made from a recipe on our sister site, VirtualTeaTime.